StingrayCZ/Reverse-Engineering/README.md

 On this position I was responsible for reconstruction some damage or incomplete parts.
 </p>

-Unfortunately these models and meshes are under the corporate authorship.
+Unfortunately these models and meshes are under the corporate authorship right.
 In this fact It means that I'am author but owner is my employer.
 It don't allow me upload something here.